hastenax/poloniexBot/README.md

 # poloniexBot

-poloniexBot is an extension of the [compcentral poloniex PHP API wrapper](http://pastebin.com/iuezwGRZ). poloniexBot is designed to perform automated poloniex assets rebalancing, cryptocurrencies exchange and withdrawals.
+poloniexBot is an unofficial extension of the [poloniex PHP API wrapper by compcentral](http://pastebin.com/iuezwGRZ). poloniexBot is designed to perform automated poloniex assets rebalancing, cryptocurrencies exchange and withdrawals.